RejsRejsRejs » Destinations » South America » Uruguay » Uruguay: Travel guide to the overlooked country

 The primary reason is simply that the city offers the most flexibility and job opportunities for locals.

 Uruguay has a special demographic.
 Because you would think that the high population density in Montevideo would really bring a lot of life to the streets.
-But that is actually not the case – quite the opposite.
-It is a fairly peaceful city.
+But that's actually not the case.
+Quite the opposite.
+It's a pretty peaceful city.

 How Uruguay stands out

-Only a short four-hour ferry ride separates the Argentine and Uruguayan capitals, yet Buenos Aires, known for its culturally rich and vibrant city life, stands in stark contrast to the calm and quiet of Montevideo.
+It's only a short four-hour ferry ride that separates the Argentine and Uruguayan capitals.
+Yet Buenos Aires – known for its culturally rich and vibrant city life – in stark contrast to Montevideo's calm and quiet spirit.

-If you spend some time talking to the locals and people on the streets of Montevideo, you will quickly experience a collective optimism and a conscious choice of the quiet everyday life in Uruguay.
-Many often refer to Buenos Aires as a chaotic and noisy city, and therefore prefer the more peaceful streets of Montevideo.
+If you spend some time talking to the locals and people on the streets of Montevideo, you will quickly experience a collective optimism and a conscious choice for the quiet everyday life in Uruguay.
+Many often refer to Buenos Aires as a chaotic and noisy city and therefore prefer the more peaceful streets of Montevideo.

-They themselves describe Montevideo as laid-back and relaxing, but also as more secure and progressive compared to the rest of the continent.
-Many South Americans move to Uruguay to get better rights, less political unrest and not least for the high level of security.
+The locals themselves describe Montevideo as laid-back and relaxing, but also as more secure and progressive compared to the rest of the continent.
+Many South Americans move to Uruguay to get better rights, less political unrest and not least because of the high level of security.
 Uruguay is known as a stable small country on a large continent.
 Therefore, the calm lifestyle here is clearly cherished.

 Of course, you still need to be aware of your movements and behavior – both as a local and a tourist.
 The empty streets of Montevideo can sometimes seem a bit unsafe, although they are not necessarily so, and it is still a country with challenges.

-Despite the empty streets, Uruguayans know how to show up for traditions!
-If you go to the market on the weekend, or if you are lucky enough to experience one of their parades in Barrio Sur in Montevideo, you will truly experience the well-known South American culture with many locals gathered to celebrate.
+Despite the empty streets, Uruguayans know how to show up for traditions.
+If you go to the market on the weekend, or if you are lucky enough to experience one of the parades in Barrio Sur in Montevideo, you will truly experience the well-known South American culture with many locals gathered to celebrate.

 Colors, feathers, drums, dancing, singing, open barbecues and kisses on the cheek fill the streets where the festivities take place.
 But if you walk just one street away from the parade, it's completely empty again.

 You quickly discover that all Uruguayans walk around with a teacup in their hand.
 And it's not just any teacup.
-It's a maté cup, filled with maté tea.
-It's their eternal companion, whether it's for a family birthday, work or a museum visit.
+It's a maté cup, filled with the special maté tea.
+It's their eternal companion, whether it's for a family birthday, at work or on a museum visit.

 Uruguayans have a very laid-back approach to life, so it's no surprise that buying and selling marijuana is legal in the country, and you can smell the sweet smoke in many places.